-- Travel-related expenses for visitors to the Cardholder's designated home campus, such as hotel stays for visitors near the vicinity of the Cardholder's home campus. - Taxi services to and from the local airport and surrounding areas of the Cardholder's home campus are considered local travel expenses. - Conference registrations on his/her Purchasing Card, but not conference registrations that include other expenses, such as hotel and airfare. - Expenses related to an event, as long a contract has been executed through or written approval received from the UCO.
+- Travel-related expenses for visitors to the Cardholder's designated home campus, such as hotel stays for visitors near the vicinity of the Cardholder's home campus. - Taxi services to and from the local airport and surrounding areas of the Cardholder's home campus are considered local travel expenses. - Conference registrations on his/her Purchasing Card, but not conference registrations that include other expenses, such as hotel and airfare. - Expenses related to an event that will occur more than 60 miles from the cardholder's designated home campus, as long a contract has been executed through or written approval received from the UCO.